techmoocher/homelab/README.md

 <h3>3.
 Deleting local-lvm <i>optional</i></h3>
 <p><i>Skip this step if you would like to use the LVM (Logical Volume Management) created by default by Proxmox</i></p>
-<p>If you check the machine, you will see there is a storage labeled `local-lmv`.
+If you check the machine, you will see there is a storage labeled `local-lmv`.
 This one is created by Proxmox by default.
-In my case, I don't want to keep it, but I want to have my things (ISO images, containers, backups) in `local` standard directory-based storage.</p>
+In my case, I don't want to keep it, but I want to have my things (ISO images, containers, backups) in `local` standard directory-based storage.
 <p>To remove the `local-lvm`, first, navigate to <b>Datacenter</b> > <b>Storage</b>.
 Choose the `local-lvm` option, click <b>Remove</b>, and click <b>Yes</b> to confirm.</p>
 <p>Next, navigate to <b>Node</b> > <b>Shell</b> and enter the following commands</p>

 ```bash
 lvremove /dev/pve/data
 lvresize -l +100%FREE /dev/pve/root